joyguy55/PracticeRedux/README.md

 ## About this practice Survey App.

 Sup if you are coming onto this project here are some links that I have been using for inspiration.
 Eventually this should become a wordpress plugin that is used to gather survey data.
-One of the best ways to get data to be authenticatable will be having them login with there facebook.
+One of the best ways to get data authentication able will be having them login with there facebook.
 Anyhow everything is awesome hope you like this.

 https://dribbble.com/shots/2386213-Oddo-Polls-and-Surveys-for-investors